-Short videos have been produced that promote kayaking as a fundamental movement skill in the Canadian Sport for Life model and highlight the ease in which children can start kayaking and the benefits to their participation.
+Short video clips will be produced that will promote kayaking as a fundamental movement skill in the Canadian Sport for Life model and highlight the ease in which children can start kayaking and the benefits to their participation.

-CanoeKayak Canada will produce and distribute the CKC Passport to Paddlesports in both booklet and poster forms to promote the Paddle for Life program at schools and with participants.
+CanoeKayak Canada will produce and distribute the CKC-W Passport to Paddlesports in both booklet and poster forms to promote the Kayak for Life program at schools and with participants.
 This will give youth a better understanding of the graduated method of developing physical literacy skills for boating and how they can progress in the sport.
-The CKC Passport to Paddlesports illustrated on these pages acts as a promotional tool and a skills checklist that can be taken home and pinned up on the family fridge as the participant completes each level.
+The CKC-W Passport to Paddlesports illustrated on these pages acts as a promotional tool and a skills checklist that can be taken home and pinned up on the family fridge as the participant completes each level.